bahmoudd/arch-install-guide/README.md

 ```
 nmcli device
 ```
-Then, we turn on wifi by using the command:
+Then, turn on wifi by using the command:
 ```
 nmcli radio wifi on
 ```
-And we list local access points by using the command:
+And list local access points by using the command:
 ```
 nmcli device wifi list
 ```